IPMSand/IPMSand/README.md

 - 😆  My GitHUB account: @IPMSand
 - 👀 I’m interested in ...
--  🌱 I’m currently learning BSc(Hons) Computer Science in Plymouth University, United Kingdom.
+-  🌱 I’m currently learning BSc(Hons) Computer Science in o University,coun.
 (2nd Yaer undergraduate)
 - 💞️ I’m looking to collaborate on various projects to practise my coding skills .Especailly on Java, C# and Python
 - 🪄Tech-related interests are Data science, Software engineering
 - 📫 How to reach me ...